kaascevich/Brainflip/Meta/Docs/Bugs.md

 # Known Bugs

 - [ ] App shortcut is completely broken (naturally)
-- [ ] Buttons don't update their enabled status until a button is clicked
+- [ ] Many views don't update when they should
   - I suspect this is a bug with `@Observable`

 ## Fixed